apache/metron/metron-interface/metron-rest/README.md

     * 404 - Document with UUID and sensor type not found

 ### `GET /api/v1/search/column/metadata`
-  * Description: Get column metadata for each index in the list of indicies
+  * Description: Get column metadata for the list of indices with duplicates removed.
+Columns that exist in multiple indices with different types will default to type 'other'.
   * Input:
       * indices - Indices
   * Returns:
     * 200 - Column Metadata

-### `GET /api/v1/search/column/metadata/common`
-  * Description: Get metadata for columns shared by the list of indices
-  * Input:
-      * indices - Indices
-  * Returns:
-    * 200 - Common Column Metadata

 ### `GET /api/v1/sensor/enrichment/config`
   * Description: Retrieves all SensorEnrichmentConfigs from Zookeeper